vijay-adhi/Vijay/README.md

-# 🌐 Vijay's Portfolio Website
+# 🌐 Vijay's Portfolio

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio!
 This project showcases my skills, projects, and interests in **Web Development, Machine Learning, and IoT**.

 ---